-I have no idea what you’re thinking.
+I have no idea what you’re thinking because I don’t think surveys matter.
 In fact, I can’t even see you.
 I guess I’m operating in the dark.

 The above pretty much describes any web-based business with regard to their relationship to their customers.
 Unlike a retail store, where you see and interact with your customers face to face (thus lessening the likelihood that you will miss important cues such as a frown or clenched fist), a job board or recruiting site has limited options when it comes to finding out what the customers think.
 It can: a) rely on anecdotal evidence such as the occasional phone call or conversation at a trade show; b) deduce intention from site behaviors (look! they’re clicking on the new logo! they must love us!); or c) survey its customers.